"So now that you've saved the world, what do you want to do today?"

 - Whateley Universe: All of the kids in Team Kimba, since they're at the Super Hero School Whateley Academy in the webfiction 'verse, and they're not supposed to be getting into superhero fights since they're minors.
 And they have classes they're not supposed to cut.

-- Kim Possible almost subverts this at times, as everyone knows she's off "saving the world" when having to ditch cheer-leading.
+- Kim Possible has this as an open secret, as everyone knows she's off "saving the world" when having to ditch cheer-leading.

 - Terry in Batman Beyond does resent the loss of his free time to fighting villains, and there's considerable friction between him and Bruce, who treats normal life as simply a cover for crime fighting, since he became the mask long ago and never took it off despite never physically putting it on for forty years.